Rossmaxx/ojo/README.md

 ### Later carried over to my mini project - Team RAYS

-You need some python packages to get started - opencv, matplotlib, pytorch and ultralytics
+You need some python packages to get started - opencv, pytorch and ultralytics